Back to Top

 : FUNDAMENTALS OF HOSPITAL BASED MASSAGE THERAPY

-This course prepares students for working in a hospital setting.
-Common conditions, medical devices and unique elements of the hospital environment are addressed.
-Students will learn infection control practices, body mechanics, and session adaptations to serve medically frail patients.
+This course prepares students to work in a hospital setting.
+Common conditions, medical devices and unique elements of the hospital enviornment are addressed.
+Students learn infection control practices, body mechanics, and session adaptations to serve medically frail patients.
 Communication with healthcare providers, patients and staff, along with appropriate boundary issues will be discussed.
-During the 12-hour clinical rotations at a major teaching hospital, students will receive hands-on experience in the hospital setting with hospital staff, medical documentation systems, a variety of medical conditions and diverse patient populations.
-Students may be required to meet certain vaccination requirements established by the hospital.
+During the 12-hour clinical rotations at a hospital, studnets receive hands-on experience in the hospital setting with hospital staff, a variety of medical conditions and diverse patient populations.
+Students are required to meet certain vaccination requirements, including the flu shot and TB testing, established by the hospital.